 where the state function takes the general form

 and the initial data is

 Above, $\bv=(v^1,v^2), \varrho$, and $p$ denote the fluid velocity, density, and pressure respectively, and $A$ is a constant.
 In the theory of partial differential equations, local well-posedness is the first question to ask.
 For compressible Euler equations, no matter how smooth and small the initial data is, the solution of \eqref{CEE0} will blow up in finite time \cite{C,LS1,R,S}.
-So we can only study the well-posedness of \eqref{CEE0}-\eqref{id} in a local sense.
+So we can only study the well-posedness of \eqref{CEE0}--\eqref{id} in a local sense.
 In many problems of this type, one is interested not only in local well-posedness in some Sobolev space $H^s(\mathbb{R}^2)$, but also in lowering the exponent $s$ as much as possible.
-Naturally, we ask the question: for which $s_c$, the Cauchy problem \eqref{CEE0}-\eqref{id} is well-posed if $(\bv_0,\varrho_0) \in H^s(\mathbb{R}^2)(s>s_c)$ and ill-posed if $(\bv_0,\varrho_0) \in H^s(\mathbb{R}^2)(s\leq s_c)$.
-This question has been well studied \cite{BL,ST,L} for incompressible Euler equations and irrotational Euler equations.
-However, for \eqref{CEE0}-\eqref{id} with non-zero vorticity, the corresponding problem remains open.
-Our goal is to study the local well-posedness of low regularity solutions to \eqref{CEE0}-\eqref{id} and explore the sharp Sobolev exponent.
+Naturally, we ask the question: for which $s_c$, the Cauchy problem \eqref{CEE0}--\eqref{id} is well-posed if $(\bv_0,\varrho_0) \in H^s(\mathbb{R}^2)(s>s_c)$ and ill-posed if $(\bv_0,\varrho_0) \in H^s(\mathbb{R}^2)(s\leq s_c)$.
+This question has been well studied \cite{BL,ST,L} for incompressible Euler equations.
+However, for \eqref{CEE0}--\eqref{id}, especially in the case of non-zero vorticity, the corresponding problem remains open.
+Our goal is to study the local well-posedness of low regularity solutions to \eqref{CEE0}--\eqref{id} and explore the sharp Sobolev exponent.